 DSNA has shut down the end-of-life experimental ground station GBAS Cat I at Toulouse airport only used for Airbus GLS activities due to signal non-compliance.

-DSNA support AIRBUS on the purchase study of a new Gast C station at Toulouse, taking advantage of the site and the reference antenna already in place.
+DSNA support AIRBUS on the purchase study of a new GAST C station at Toulouse, taking advantage of the site and the reference antenna already in place.
 DSNA will also taking profit of Toulouse installation to do data collection on DFMC concept.

-DSNA is still evaluating the opportunity to equip Paris CDG airport with GBAS cat-III.
+DSNA is still evaluating the opportunity to equip Paris CDG airport with GBAS CAT-III.

 DSNA is involved in EUROCAE WG28.